 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

-Believe it or not, new restaurants—both physical spaces and takeout-only “ghost kitchens”—continue to open during the pandemic.
+Where to eat tonight?
 It can be hard to keep up with knowing where the buzz is, so we’ve gathered a few of the most notable additions to the dining scene here, as well as a few established spots that are giving us reason to return right now.
 Keep coming back here for regular updates, and new inspiration on where to get dinner tonight.
+[Updated September 3, 2021]

 Nautilus Pier 4

-In April, Boston finally received the highly anticipated Seaport sibling to Nautilus, a buzzy destination in Nantucket for New England-sourced, globally-inspired food and drink.
+Only a few months old, this Seaport sibling to Nantucket’s popular Nautilus is still enjoying the kind of hot-openings-level excitement and hype you’d expect of its proven approach to New England-sourced, globally-inspired food and drink.
 We already gave you a first look at the menu, which covers tapas-style small plates (like charcoal-grilled prawns with roasted chili paste, fried garlic, and coconut vinaigrette), some large-format feasts such as whole roasted Peking duck, and of course, streams of sake to wash it all down.
 Now, though, you should go take a look yourself—and scoop up cans of Nautilus’s new brand of canned rosé wine while you’re at it.

 300 Pier Four Blvd., Boston, 857-957-0998, thenautilus.com.